Teaching elementary mathematics - don't skip stages

 He lacked the idea of building concepts one upon another, and the fact that you cannot skip any of these steps.

 But... he found out all that, and wrote an excellent book about how to teach elementary math.

 The other big surprise he had was that

 - during his teaching career in the elementary school he actually learned a lot of mathematics... not new facts, but subtleties: how that concepts we adults think are easy, are actually built upon other simpler concepts and notions, and how children need to be explained ALL those little steps.

 For example, Aharoni learned that he couldn't just present first graders a question such as

 "Donna has 4 pencils more than Joseph.
 How many pencils does Donna have, if Joseph has 5 pencils?"

-You can read how he handled the lesson from that on, and many other things.
+You can read in the book how he handled that lesson from that point on, and many other things.

 The last part of the book goes through all the important concepts in elementary mathematics from grade 1 to grade 6, and explains these subtleties and little steps that you should teach.

 I highly recommend this book for each and every teacher and parent who's teaching elementary math.
 It costs about $20 new, you can find it at Amazon at this link.
 (Kindle version is also available.)